 Everything is made of sturdy wood, and the ice cream scooper functions like the real thing.
 Your child can dig out a scoop, and it will stay in place until the small button is pressed to release it.

 The popularity of the Tinker Bell movie franchise is a great indication that little girls love fairies.
 I don’t know what it is about them, except maybe the magic, but I pretty much feel like every girl wants a fairy garden of her own.
-And here is one that includes a fairy who actually flies!
+And here is one that includes a fairy named Dahlia, Pebbles the turtle, and Celeste the unicorn!

-The all-organic plants are easy to grow, and some even flower.
-Among many other plants there are Forget-Me-Nots, Chicory, Endive, Garnet Red Amaranthus, Dill, and Red Giant Mustard.
-Your child will love to play pretend with her fairy in the lush, colorful garden, and she’ll simultaneously learn responsibility as she tends for real growing plants.
+Your child will love to play pretend with her fairy, turtle, and unicorn in the lush, colorful garden.
+At the same time, she’ll learn responsibility as she tends for real growing plants.

 To say my daughter is obsessed with this game is an understatement.
 For better or worse, she loves the Disney princesses.
 She also loves any kind of pretend food.
 Win-win!